MedeA Builders

 The MedeA Amorphous Materials Builder key benefits and features include:

-MedeA Thermoset Builder applies state-of-the-art methods for creating complex topologies of polymer networks in order to create strain-free molecular models with experimentally observed crosslink densities.
+MedeA Thermoset Builder applies state-of-the-art methods for creating complex topologies of polymer networks in order to create strain-free molecular or mesoscale models with experimentally observed crosslink densities.

 Key features include: